Kurt Plötner: Hired by the Americans, 1945

-Plötner's work in the concentration camps came to the attention of Boris Pash, an American intelligence officer who would go on to work in the CIA at the time of Operation BLUEBIRD in the late 1940s, and the United States Navy's intelligence officers recruited him in 1945, permitting him to continue his interrogation research.
+Plötner's work in the concentration camps came to the attention of Boris Pash, an American intelligence officer who would go on to work in the CIA at the time of Project BLUEBIRD in the early 1950s, and the United States Navy's intelligence officers recruited him in 1945, permitting him to continue his interrogation research.
+Though Plötner's tenure working in the United States was allegedly brief, many of his experiments would later be used as groundwork for experiments conducted by the CIA during Project MK Ultra.

 Resumed civilian life, 1945-1955

 Plötner proceeded to live under the name of "Schmitt" in Schleswig-Holstein into the early 1950s.

-Despite Plötner's actual residence in this western German zone, when the French government sought to have Plötner prosecuted in 1946 and appealed to the United States for assistance, the Americans replied that he could not be located, and was probably being shielded by the Soviet Union.
+Despite Plötner's residence in this western German zone, when the French government sought to have Plötner prosecuted in 1946 and appealed to the United States for assistance, the Americans replied that he could not be located, and was probably being shielded by the Soviet Union.
 He subsequently was able to quietly resume his real identity in 1952, at which time he was hired by the University of Freiburg in West Germany.
 He became an associate professor in 1954.